 5-Star Rehab Program

 Individualized care and treatment begin at admission with a therapy evaluation.
-Following the evaluation, a personal care plan is designed to meet individual recovery needs.
+Following this evaluation, a personal care plan is designed to meet individual recovery needs.
 By working together, we establish clear goals towards the treatment that is most effective.
 Through this process, treatment and recovery continues, based on medical condition, ability to participate in therapy regularly, and doctor guidance.

-Our 5-Star Rehab Program at Providence Health Care includes Physical, Occupational, Speech, and Aquatic therapy.
+Our 5-Star rehab program at Providence Health Care includes Physical, Occupational, Speech, and Aquatic therapy.
 Each of these therapies are offered on an inpatient and outpatient basis.
 All of our therapists are specially trained in their area and provide the highest quality of care possible.

 Providence Health Care offers skilled therapy seven days a week.

 Aquatic therapy is exercises in a pool as a part of a therapy treatment plan.
 A 9-foot x 12-foot pool is featured in our Aquatic Therapy room.
 The pool is equipped with an adjustable deck and an underwater treadmill.
 This deck allows pool access to patients with all levels of function, including non-weight bearing patients.
 We are the only skilled nursing facility in the area that offers an on-site aquatic therapy pool.

 Our highly trained speech therapists focus on speech, voice, cognition, and swallowing skills.
 The goal of this therapy is to retrain and regain skills.
 Speech therapy involves engaging patients in exercises and activities, based on their specific needs.
 Furthermore, our speech therapists promote a healthy lifestyle for our patients.
 Many patients can benefit from Speech Therapy, including patients that have been affected by stroke, dementia, or even show normal signs of aging.